-3 hours--Prereq.: 5033 and departmental approval.
-This course identifies necessary accommodations for persons with disabilities to successfully complete vocational evaluation, work adjustment, and employment tasks.
-Students will learn to adapt and modify vocational assessment
+3 hours--This course identifies necessary accommodations for persons with disabilities to successfully complete vocational evaluation, work adjustment, and employment tasks.
+Students will learn to adapt and modify vocational assessment procedures and the work adjustment setting.
+In addition the student will be prepared to make similar recommendations to employment settings.